contentful/apps/examples/default-values-backend/README.md

 yarn start
 ```

-6. Test it by going to the contentful web app and creating a new entry of the
+6. Test it by going to the Contentful web app and creating a new entry of the
    `ExampleWithDefaultTitle` content type.
 You should see a prefilled title field!

 ## Concepts